Contemplating today's Gospel

 Probe me, o God, and know my heart; try me, and know my thoughts; see if my way is crooked, and lead me in the way of old.

-Today, the Gospel of the Lord is asking us twice to love our enemies.
+Fr.
+Jaume AYMAR i Ragolta (Badalona, Barcelona, Spain)Today, the Gospel of the Lord is asking us twice to love our enemies.
 And, immediately afterwards, it gives three positive instances of this commandment: do good to those who hate you, bless those who curse you, pray for those who offend you.
 It is a commandment that looks difficult to abide by: how can we love those who do not love us?
 What is more, how can we love those we know for sure hate us?
 To love like that is a gift from God, but we must be open to it.
 After all, loving our enemies seems to be the wisest thing to do from a human point of view: our enemy will feel unarmed; and to love him may be the definite condition for him to refrain from being our enemy any more.
-In line with the above, Jesus goes on saying: «To the one who strikes you on the cheek, turn the other cheek» (Lk 6:29).
+In line with the above, Jesus goes on saying: “To the person who strikes you on one cheek, offer the other one as well” (Lk 6:29).
 This could be interpreted as an excessive mansuetude.
 But, what did Jesus do when He was struck in the face in his Passion?
-He certainly did not strike back, but with so great a firmness, full of charity, that must have surprised that irate servant, He replied: «If I said something wrong, testify as to what is wrong.
-But if I spoke the truth, why did you strike me?» (Jn 18:22-23).
+He certainly did not strike back, but with so great a firmness, full of charity, that must have surprised that irate servant, He replied: “If I have spoken wrongly, testify to the wrong; but if I have spoken rightly, why do you strike me?”
+(Jn 18:23).

 All religions have a golden maxim: «Do not do unto others what you would not want others to do unto you».
-Jesus, however, is the only one to formulate it positively: «Do to others as you would have others do to you» (Lk 6:31).
+Jesus, however, is the only one to formulate it positively: “Do to others as you would have them do to you” (Lk 6:31).
 This golden rule is the basis for all morals.
 Commenting on this little verse, St. John Chrysostom says: «There is even more, for Jesus did not only say: ‘wish good to others’, but ‘do good to others’»; this is why, the golden maxim proposed by Jesus cannot just remain as wishful thinking, but it must be translated into deeds.